cms-l1-globaltrigger/mp7_ugt_legacy/README.md

 * Global Trigger Logic (gtl_module.vhd)
 * Final Decision Logic (fdl_module.vhd)

-## Instructions for setting up the simulation and build environments.
+## Instructions for setting up simulation and build environments.

 ### Simulate

-Simulation of VHDL module "gtl_fdl_wrapper" with Questa simulator for 6 ugt modules
+Simulation of VHDL module "gtl_fdl_wrapper.vhd" with Questa simulator for 6 ugt modules.

 * This is a description running script `run_simulation_questa.py` for simulation.
 * If Questasim libraries for a certain Vivado version do not exist, they have to be created for the selected Questasim version with script 'run_compile_simlib.py':